 Payments are required at the time of service for any amount not completely covered by your insurance; this includes responsibilities such as your insurance plan required deductible and or co-payment.
 Estimated deposits are based on average charges per procedure or diagnosis.

-For patients without insurance, payment of the estimated hospital bill less the deposit made at the time of admission is due at discharge.
+For patients without insurance, payment of the estimated hospital bill less the deposit is requested at the time of admission.
 Payment may be made by cash, personal check, Master Card, American Express, Discover, VISA or electronic funds transfer.

 If you have financial difficulties and cannot make the full payment at discharge, we offer a variety of payment options.
 In addition, Financial Assistance Programs (Federal, State and Local) are available.
 Patients or guarantors along with immediate family members should contact a Financial Counselor for assistance and eligibility review.
 You may reach a Business Office representative, Monday through Friday from 8 a.m. to 4 p.m., at 561-263-4440.